Many prescription and nonprescription medicines and

 your headache goes away.
 Use caution with alternative therapies.
 Some

 alternative therapies may cause headaches.
-Talk to your health professional
+Talk to your doctor

 about any alternative therapies you are using.